ftsrg/trainbenchmark/README.md

 :book: **Details.** If you are interested in getting the benchmark working or contributing, visit the [documentation](docs/).

-:books: For theoretical foundations, check out our [related publications](http://incquery.net/publications/trainbenchmark)
+:books: **Publications.** For theoretical foundations, check out our [related publications](http://incquery.net/publications/trainbenchmark)